hakrrr/Blade-Runner/README.md

 # Blade Runner

-A self-made Endless-Runner Game for Windows PC and Microsoft Kinect.
+A Self-made Endless Runner Game for Windows PC and Microsoft Kinect.

 ## Demo